-To make things easy, our free reputation management software has a new section that highlights the most popular companies that are similar to Spokeo.
+To make things easy, our privacy protection software highlights the most popular companies that are similar to Spokeo.
 Not only that, but it shows you the specific opt out process for each of the sites so you can quickly protect yourself without having to dig through each site (some of them can be a huge pain to figure out).

 You can also use it to scan your results and help you easily start searching your name (on Google or another search engine) for more private details you don’t want found.
 Once you’ve gathered a list of potential culprits, follow their respective rules for removal.

 In addition to dealing with these other sites, know that your information could still appear on Spokeo in the future.
 While Spokeo will not simply re-post what you’ve removed, they periodically pull information, so if there is new information associated with your name, there is a good chance that this will appear on their site down the road.